fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ![browser showing 2 left|right 1, RLL total 2](../../images/1/33.png)

-For some reason the total of button presses is all the time one behind the actual amount of presses.
+The total number of button presses is consistently one less than the actual amount of presses, for some reason.

 Let us add couple of console.log statements to the event handler: